-Tom Clancy’s Rainbow Six Quarantine is next installment of the iconic franchise.
-Here’s everything we know about about it.
+Tom Clancy’s Rainbow Six Quarantine is the next installment of the iconic franchise.
+Here’s everything we know about it.

 Rainbow Six certainly has a diverse history.
-With a controversial esports scene and a long list of cancelled titles, it’s safe to say that the iconic FPS has struggled to make the splash that the likes of Call of Duty or CS:GO have.
+With a controversial esports scene and a long list of canceled titles, it’s safe to say that the iconic FPS has struggled to make the splash that the likes of Call of Duty or CS:GO have.

 Current restrictions have made this even more complex.
 With the Rainbow Six Invitational 2021 being postponed, fans are eager to get their hands on the elusive Rainbow Six Quarantine set to drop this year.
 So, here’s everything we know about the latest episode of the Rainbow Six saga

 Rainbow Six Quarantine Release Date

 The details surrounding the official release date of the long-awaited sequel are pretty slim.
 The Epic Games store lists the date as simply being 2021.

 Rainbow Six Quarantine Trailer

 The only glimpse we have into the world of Quarantine is from the 2019 E3 trailer, and it certainly keeps any spoilers close to its chest.